 All people can benefit from the inclusion of prebiotics and probiotics in skincare products.
 It supports the skin to achieve a healthier glow.
 Prebiotics even benefit acne prone skin, especially for people with sensitivity.
 If you are looking for an acne face wash for sensitive skin, it is best to look for something enriched with prebiotics as it provides natural hydration to the skin.

 Probiotics, on the other hand, help balance the skin’s pH levels and protects against free radicals.
 Using products equipped with probiotics formulation may even help skin conditions such as eczema and skin cancer.

 We equipped our Probiotic Foaming Cleanser with both prebiotic and probiotic components to ensure that the formulation maximizes the benefits to the skin.
 Inulin, a prebiotic, aids in balancing the skin flora and improves moisture and oil levels.
-Once healthy skin is achieved in the face, it can help prevent acne, premature aging as well as other skin conditions.

-Our face wash for dry sensitive skin also contains lactobacillus.
+Our face wash for dry, sensitive skin also contains lactobacillus.
 This skin cleanser has nutritive and conditioning benefits to the skin.
 This probiotic produces antimicrobial peptides, which acts as an anti-inflammatory and enhances the skin’s natural antimicrobial properties.

 When looking for a face wash for dry sensitive skin, watch out for these key ingredients.
 These notable ingredients offer many benefits to improve your facial skin microbiome and ensure you have healthy, younger, and well-moisturized skin.